Modelling and synthesizing turbulence with multi-scale coherent vortices: Fast turbulence synthesis

 The quality of woven turbulence is assessed by comparing its flow statistics and vortex structures with those of DNS at a range of $Re_\lambda$ from $O(10^2)$ to $O(10^3)$.
 Figure~\ref{fig:case_group}(b) shows an excellent agreement of the energy spectra of DNS and woven turbulence.
 Note that both are normalized by setting the total energy $E_{t}=3/2$ for $u^{\prime}=1$.
 For the woven turbulence, $E(k)$ in the inertial range follows Kolmogorov's $-5/3$ law, and the inertial range expands with increasing $Re_\lambda$; $E(k)$ in the dissipation range exhibits exponential decay with a smooth transition to that in the inertial range.

-In figure~\ref{fig:case_group}(d), the PDF of velocity of woven turbulence exhibits the Gaussian distribution, consistent with that of DNS.
-Furthermore, in figure~\ref{fig:case_group}(c), $\zeta_{p}$ of woven turbulence also closely resembles that of DNS, and both align well with the SL94 model.
+In figure~\ref{fig:case_group}(c), scaling exponents $\zeta_{p}$ of structure functions in woven turbulence also closely resemble those of DNS, and both align well with the SL94 model.
 This indicates that the woven turbulence exhibits intermittency similar to real turbulence, which is one of the key distinctions between turbulent fields and Gaussian random fields.
-As a comparison, for the woven turbulence based on quantum vortex filaments (WT-QVF), $\zeta_{p}$ grows slowly with $p$, which indicates excessively strong intermittency.
-In contrast, the random Fourier mode cannot reproduce intermittency, and its $\zeta_{p}$ conforms to the linear K41 prediction.
+As a comparison, for the woven turbulence based on vortex filaments (WT-VF) in \cite{Shen2024Designing}, $\zeta_{p}$ grows slowly with $p$, which indicates excessively strong intermittency.
+In contrast, the random Fourier modes cannot reproduce intermittency, and its $\zeta_{p}$ conforms to the K41 linear prediction.
+Additionally, in figure~\ref{fig:case_group}(d), the velocity PDF of woven turbulence exhibits the Gaussian distribution, consistent with that of DNS.

 Figures~\ref{fig:case_group}(e) and (f) illustrate the vortex structures in DNS and woven turbulence, respectively.
 Both exhibit elongated, intertwined vortices forming complex coherent structures with similar sizes and spatial distributions.
 The generation of such coherent vortices similar to real turbulence is unique among turbulence synthesis methods.
 On the other hand, the axisymmetric kernel function \eqref{eq:kernel} gives rise to tubular vortices in woven turbulence, whereas those in DNS exhibit both tube- and sheet-like structures.
 The incorporation of sheet-like vortices \citep{Shen2024Designing} into the woven turbulence can be considered in the future work.